-Tax-free childcare (TFC) is a childcare support scheme.
-It replaces directly contracted childcare and childcare vouchers offered by employers for new claimants (tax and NIC relief is now only available to eligible employees who were existing members of those schemes before 4 October 2018).
+Tax-free childcare is a government childcare support scheme.
+It replaces directly contracted childcare and childcare vouchers offered by employers for new claimants.
+This page explains how Tax-free childcare works.

-TFC is a UK-wide scheme, so it covers England, Scotland, Wales and Northern Ireland.
+Tax-free childcare is a UK-wide government scheme so it covers England, Scotland, Wales and Northern Ireland.
 The scheme runs through an online childcare account which you can pay money into to cover the cost of childcare with a registered provider.
 There is an offline option for those who are unable to use the online service (via the childcare helpline).

 You pay money into the online account and the government adds money (called a top-up) to the account.
 You can then use the account to pay for your childcare, providing your childcare provider is registered to accept payments from the scheme.
 You can only pay out for childcare where the main reason for it is to enable you to work.